How to use these materials

 The Parent-Child Club activities are divided into

-The topics for each set of activities are found on the List.
+The topics for each set of activities are found on the List at the beginning of each section.

-The topics are not in any set order.
-For example, you may choose to start with #3 from Part B, then use #6 Part A in your next meeting, followed by #2 Part B. You may choose not to do some of the topics or to repeat some of them.
+The topics do not need to be done in this order.
+For example, you may choose to skip from #2 to #24.
+You may choose not to do some of the topics or to repeat some of them.
 Do the topics in any order that fits your group and your situation.

 Each theme or topic includes: